-HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), a research project (HAZM 490) and additional courses chosen to complete a coherent programme in the area of hazard and disaster management with a total course weight of not less than 1.2 EFTS with the approval of the Programme
+HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), a research project (HAZM 490) and additional courses chosen to complete a coherent programme in the area of hazard and disaster management with a total course weight of not less than 1.2 EFTS with the approval of the Programme Director, Department of Geological Sciences.

-Director, Department of Geological Sciences.
+- (1) 15 points of 100-level STAT or equivalent; and - (2) normally at least 90 points at 300-level from the Schedule to the BSc Regulations as approval by the Programme Director.

-- P. (1) 15 points of 100-level STAT or equivalent; and - (2) normally at least 84 points at 300-level from the the BSc schedule with approval by the Programme Director.
+Note: The above courses to have been passed with a grade average that meets the approval of the

-Note: The above courses to have been passed with a grade average that meets the approval of the Head of Department (the normal requirement is at least a B+ grade average).
+Head of Department (the normal requirement is at least a B+ grade average).